parevalo/gee-ccdc-tools/docs/ccdc.rst

-Obtaining coefficients, changes and synthetic images
+Obtaining coefficients, changes and synthetic images (API)
 =====================================================================

 Access the API and load CCDC results